hamogu/doc/source/Documentation/pileup.rst

 Introduction
 ------------

-In this section, we will discuss how to use the :marxtool:`pileup` tool in
+In this section, we will discuss how to use the :marxtool:`marxpileup` tool in
 |marx| to simulate the effects on Chandra data of photon pileup in the
 ACIS CCDs.
-As a post-processing module, the :marxtool:`pileup` tool is designed to work with existing |marx| simulations.
-Users first create a simulation using marx :ref:`running` and then, if necessary, run pileup on the results of that simulation to study pileup effects.
+As a post-processing module, the :marxtool:`marxpileup` tool is designed to work with existing |marx| simulations.
+Users first create a simulation using marx :ref:`sect-simsetup` and then, if necessary, run pileup on the results of that simulation to study pileup effects.
 In this manner, users simulating faint or extended sources which are less susceptible to pileup can produce |marx| simulations more quickly.
 We